ward/run/_posts/2017-08-27-jaarmarktjogging-jette.md

 several days before that, but I had been ignoring it with the idea it would fix itself.
 It did not and instead I got the short end of the stick.
 In retrospect, I am just blaming myself for not listening to my body.
 That is sounding all too familiar.
-I _think_ my legs got extra tired from my return to bike commuting, if only I had considered that beforehand.
+I _think_ my legs got extra tired from my return to bike commuting.
+If only I had considered that beforehand.

 The weeks before the race, I ended up running 62.8km, 40.8km, and 45.1km.
 I was somewhat pushing through the injury by keeping my daily distance very low, enabling me to react to any developing pain.
-In the week of this race though, I decided I was balancing a very narrow ledge with this.
+In the week of this race however, I decided I was balancing a very narrow ledge by pushing through pain and injury.
 After running 8.8 on Tuesday and 5.1 on Wednesday, I did not run till Sunday, the day of the race.
 Instead, I swam some on Thursday and Saturday.
 That had been a _long_ time ago.

 ## Course Details